falcon4ever/ofxQNX/README.md

 - [http://freeimage.sourceforge.net/](http://freeimage.sourceforge.net/)
 - Using version 3.14.1 and removed support for EXR to make it compile.
 - Modify the makefiles (MKDIR and CP command) if you're not using MinGW but Linux or Mac
+- Please note that this version of FreeImage is bundled with libpng14 (BB10 Native SDK 10.2.x+ now ships with both libpng14 and libpng16 (default))

 GLU